fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 <div class="content">

-This part has focus on building a simple, effective, and robust CI system that helps developers to work together, maintain code quality, and deploy safely.
+This part focuses on building a simple, effective, and robust CI system that helps developers to work together, maintain code quality, and deploy safely.
 What more could one possibly want?
 In the real world, there are more fingers in the pie than just developers and users.
 Even if that weren't true, even for developers, there's a lot more value to be gained from CI systems than just the things above.

 ### Visibility and Understanding